nekoju/transmission/README.md

 I have had some difficulty compiling rpy2 on my platform (MacOS Mojave).
 This may or may not still be the case, but if you wish to avoid any problems associated with setting up transmission on your machine, it is possible to run a Jupyter server from the Docker image.
+First, launch Docker on your machine and then run, e.g.,

 ```
 docker run --rm -p 8888:8888 -e JUPYTER_ENABLE_LAB=yes \